domlana009/azert/README.md

     pnpm dev
     ```

-6. Open [http://localhost:9002](http://localhost:9002) (or the specified port) with your browser to see the result.
+7. Open [http://localhost:9002](http://localhost:9002) (or the specified port) with your browser to see the result.

-7.  **Create the Initial Admin User:**
-    *   The application currently doesn't have a user signup page.
-You need to create the *first* user (who will be admin) using the Firebase Console for now:
-        *   Go to your Firebase project > Authentication > Users > Add user.
-        *   Enter the email you decided on (e.g., `j.abbay@admin.com`) and a password.
+8.  **Log in as Admin:**
+    *   Log in to the ReportZen application with the admin credentials you created in the Firebase Console (e.g., `j.abbay@admin.com` / `123456`).
-    *   **(If using `NEXT_PUBLIC_ADMIN_UID`):** Copy the UID of the user you just created and set it as the value for `NEXT_PUBLIC_ADMIN_UID` in your `.env` file.
+    *   **(If using `NEXT_PUBLIC_ADMIN_UID`):** If you haven't already, copy the UID of the user you just created (from Firebase Console > Authentication > Users) and set it as the value for `NEXT_PUBLIC_ADMIN_UID` in your `.env` file.
 Restart your development server (`npm run dev`).
-    *   Log in to the ReportZen application with the admin credentials.
-    *   You should now see the "Admin Panel" button.
-Click it, then click "Create New User" to add other users.
+    *   You should now see the "Admin Panel" button in the header if the admin role is correctly identified (either via `NEXT_PUBLIC_ADMIN_UID` or custom claims if you configured that).
+Click "Admin Panel", then "Create New User" to add other users via the application interface.

 ## Features

-*   Tabbed Navigation: Switch between Daily Report, Activity Report, and Truck Tracking sections.
+*   Tabbed Navigation: Switch between Daily Report, Activity Report, R0 Report, and Truck Tracking sections.
-*   Daily Report Form: Input and display for daily reports.
+*   Forms: Input and display for daily reports, activity reports, R0 reports, and truck tracking.
 *   Dynamic Data Tables: Interactive tables for activity and truck tracking.
 *   Authentication: User login/logout using Firebase Auth.
 *   Admin Panel: Basic admin panel (accessible via `/admin`) allowing admins to create new users.